SLEEP DISTURBANCES - Insomnia

 Publicado por Ben White en

 In a perfect world, the master stress hormone cortisol should be in sync with the master sleep hormone melatonin.
-Each hormone counter-balances the other in a precise rhythm – when cortisol is high melatonin should be low, and when melatonin is high cortisol should be low.
+Each hormone counter-balances the other in a precise rhythm — when cortisol is high, melatonin should be low, and when melatonin is high, cortisol should be low.

-The Downside of Chronic Sleep Loss
+The Consequences of Chronic Sleep Loss

-According to the Department of Health & Human Services, over a third of U.S. adults report daytime sleepiness so severe it interferes with work, decision making and social functioning.
+According to the Department of Health & Human Services, over a third of US adults report daytime sleepiness so severe it interferes with work, decision making and social functioning.
+Depression, obesity and diabetes are just three of the long-term consequences of sleep deprivation — defined as six or fewer hours per night.

 High Cortisol